Skip to main content

 What are case studies?

 Case studies are stories or scenarios, often in narrative form, created and used as a tool for analysis and discussion.
 They have long been used in higher education, particularly in business and law.
+Hatcher et al. (2018, pp. 274-5) write:

-Why use case study?
+Why use case studies?

-Case studies are effective ways to get students to practically apply their skills, and their understanding of learned facts, to a real-world situation.
+Case studies are effective ways to get students to practically apply their skills and their understanding of learned facts to a real-world situation.
 They are particularly useful where situations are complex and solutions are uncertain.

 They can serve as the launching pad for a class discussion, or as a project for individuals or small groups.
 A single case may be presented to several groups, with each group offering its solutions.

-Used as a teaching tool, a case study
+Used as a teaching tool, a case study:

 • engages students in research and reflective discussion

-• encourages higher order thinking
+• encourages higher-order thinking

 • facilitates creative problem solving